DragonMeme/terraform-linux-vm-azure/README.md

 git clone https://github.com/DragonMeme/terraform-linux-vm-azure.git
 ```

+Login to azure using `az login`.

 Check that there is a resource group named "RG_TEST" with the Storage Account "msa2019interntfstatetest" and the container called "tfstate" present.
-Otherwise make one in Azure Cloud.
+Otherwise make one in Azure Cloud with the following naming conventions as stated above.

 Use the command in bash to obtain the access key:
 ```bash